iarxm/csim-man/index.md

 | 9     | 1,800  |
 | 10    | 1,330  |

-Depending on the number of competitors per tournament cycle, and the format of the cycle, FINAL-2 placing will determine overall placings below those who have progressed to the main round FINAL-1
+Depending on the number of constructors per tournament cycle, and the format of the cycle, FINAL-2 placing will determine overall placings below those who have progressed to the main round FINAL-1

 #### Points Per Bonus Heats